hide a term from the rewriter

 prints the result but treats ``error triples'' specially.
 An

-``error triple'' is a result, (mv erp val state)
+``error triple'' is a result, (mv erp val state), that consists of

 value) as its conventional single result and possibly side-effecting